github-34/larareaction/README.md

     - icons: [ 1 => 'freezing.png', 5 => 'hot.png' ]

 ## Design Choices
-- Independence from rest of Laravel Application; [complete independence???]
+- Independence from rest of Laravel Application
-    - i) no interaction with eloquent [facade call only]
+    - i) facade call only (no use of eloquent)
     - ii) Use
         - If app is part of standalone Laravel project, use one Facade call only
         - If app is microservice, use rest routes only